apache/camel-website/content/blog/2023/08/camel4-whatsnew/index.md

 ### 11) Migrating to Camel 4

-We have of course cleaned up the code base, such as removing all deprecated APIs and components.
+We have, of course, cleaned up the code base.
+For instance, we removed all the deprecated APIs and components.

-We have also adjusted some APIs in regard to configuring `CamelContext` with custom settings.
+We have also adjusted some APIs used to configure the `CamelContext` with custom settings.

-In terms of backward compatibility then Camel 4 is mostly compatible for regular Camel applications.
+In terms of backward compatibility, then Camel 4 is mostly compatible with regular Camel applications.

-However, if you are using some of the more advanced features and other plugins in Camel then migration is needed.
+However, if you are using some of the more advanced features and other plugins in Camel, then migrating the code to the new version might be needed.

-Also, custom components must be migrated and recompiled.
+Additionally, custom components must be migrated and recompiled.

-All details can be seen in the [migration guide](/manual/camel-4-migration-guide.html).
+You can learn about all details can in the [migration guide](/manual/camel-4-migration-guide.html).

 Good luck with your migration if you decide to continue your Camel journey.
 And for new users to Camel then good luck getting onboard.

 ### 12) Roadmap for remainder of 2023

 We will continue working on Camel 4.x and do non-LTS releases, leading up to the next LTS release by end of this year.

-The major goals for this is Java 21 support, Spring Boot 3.2, and to catch up with newer Quarkus releases.
+The major goals for this year are to support Java 21, Spring Boot 3.2, and to catch up with newer Quarkus releases.

 The following releases are currently scheduled (subject for change) for this year: